 Financial aid is comprehensive funding based on approved costs of study.
 The most financially needy students could pay as little as R1 100 or less towards their cost of study each year.

-NSFAS will allocate loan funding to eligible students based on their cost of study to the maximum loan set for the year.
+NSFAS will allocate funding to eligible students based on their approved cost of study.
 However, many students have a significant shortfall.
-UCT assist these financially needy students with a bursary to cover the shortfall.
+UCT assists these financially needy students with a bursary to cover the shortfall.

 Please see the examples tab for details of how the UCT administered bursaries help cover the funding shortfall.